 Writer

-JoAnn Falletta is a regular contributor to Portfolio Magazine in Virginia and Traffic East Magazine in Buffalo, and has had several articles published in Symphony Magazine and the Virginian Pilot.
-Her first book, Love Letters to Music, is a collection of her original poetry written as a tribute to the extraordinary musicians with whom she has worked.
+JoAnn Falletta is a regular contributor to Portfolio Magazine in Virginia and Traffic East Magazine in Buffalo, and has had articles published in Symphony Magazine, the New York Concert Review, NPR Music and The Virginian Pilot.

 Love Letters to Music